 Every other type of injury is considered an Unscheduled Injury under the Defense Base Act.

 Generally, you are entitled to a Scheduled Award if you have a Scheduled Injury.
+(Although if you are permanently and totally disabled you may still qualify for a lifetime weekly disability award).
 A formula is used to determine the amount of the award.
 The formula relies on an AMA Impairment.

 The number of weeks of impairment under the AMA Guides to Evaluation of Permanent Impairment needs to be determined by a physician.
 Hopefully, your treating physician.
 This is a must.
 You can not receive any monies for permanent disabilities for a scheduled injury under the LHWCA without such an AMA Guide Impairment Rating.

 To make it easier here's example below with DBA employee currently working abroad in Iraq: